ANIname/directory-import/README.md

 ## Simple usage

-This is one simple example of how to use the library and how it works under the hood:
+Here's a simple example of how to use the library and how it works under the hood:

 ```javascript
 const { directoryImport } = require('directory-import');